zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

 For example, I've been spending a lot of time with Envoy in the last year.
 Some of the issues we've seen along the way are: (in no particular order)

-* it frequently segfaults when given incorrect configuration
-* there was a memory safety bug in the stats system which caused it to segfault
-* there was a buggy commit in an update, which caused it to segfault
 * One of the default settings resulted in retry & timeout headers not being respected
 * Envoy (as a client) doesn't support TLS session resumption, so servers with a large amount of Envoy clients get DDOSed by TLS handshakes
 * Envoy's active healthchecking means that you services get healthchecked by every client.
 This is